 - Question #2: What are the KPIs for that marketing goal?
 As we mentioned in the graphic above, one good indicator of consideration is view-through rate (VTR).
 So, Tide focused on VTR as their primary metric for this campaign, coupled with Brand Lift.

 - Question #3: What are the best video analytics to measure your KPIs?
 Tide saw its highest VTR ever on this campaign, measured using YouTube Analytics.
 Those views translated to a best-in-class consideration lift, measured through Brand Lift.

-- Question #4: How will you optimise for engagement?
-In the second iteration of Tide's campaign, the team optimised for VTR using retargeting.
+- Question #4: How will you optimize for engagement?
+In the second iteration of Tide's campaign, the team optimized for VTR using retargeting.
 Tide retargeted certain videos to its channel subscribers and to subscribers of the featured YouTube creators.
-Thanks to its efforts to optimise, Tide achieved a cost per view (CPV) of 50% less than previous campaigns.
+Thanks to its efforts to optimize, Tide achieved a cost per view (CPV) of 50% less than previous campaigns.